⚡ Stockfish 16 — World’s Strongest Open-Source Engine

 Puzzle Verification

-Stuck on a tactic and want to check if your solution is correct — or if there’s an even better line?
-Run it through Stockfish at depth 22 and you’ll know for certain within seconds.
+Check whether your tactical solution is correct — or if there’s a cleaner, stronger continuation.
+Run it at depth 22 and you’ll know in seconds.

 📚